Maplelei1/BIOF501Proj/README.md

 This pipeline uses single-end RNA sequencing fastq reads from E. coli to understand and compare the transcriptome when bacterial cells are subject to anaerobic-aerobic transition.
 It aims to generate fastqc reports for all samples, 2 sample files for control - cells grown in anaerobic conditions, and 2 sample files for cells subject to 10 minutes of aeration after being grown in anaerobic conditions.
 Then, a star genome index with reference genome and annotation files in order to perform star alignment.
 4 alignments are carried out, one for each sample in order to provide adequate data for potential downstream gene expression analysis.
 The main end-product in this pipeline would be the visual that displays a proportion of gene metrics corresponding to "N_unmapped", "N_multimapping", "N_noFeature", and "N_ambiguous" reads.
 Combined with the FASTQC reports, this provides insights into the quality of RNA sequencing data.

-• include the what’s and why’s – also your aims
-• include any package dependencies that are required (bullet points are ok for this)
-• You can include your DAG here

 <img width="638" alt="Screenshot 2024-12-04 at 7 44 34 PM" src="https://github.com/user-attachments/assets/b4126c01-2327-4750-ae9e-f2cbcc3febd5">

-## Data

-The single-end RNA sequencing data can be found [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE71562)

 As part of your project, you must:
 ◦ Describe the dataset, providing full accession details, number of individuals in the cohort,